 It’s so easy to casually brush away an insect only to squish it onto your artwork.
 I’ve done it too many times.
 Now I gently blow them away if I can, making sure my mouth is dry first.
 If that fails I use a feathered blending brush.

-If that wasn’t enough, I check the reverse side of my perspex sheet before I cover the picture.
-I’ve had so many near misses from that complacence alone.
+If that wasn’t enough, I check the reverse side of my perspex sheet for stray bugs before I cover the picture.
+I’ve had so many near misses from that complacency alone.

 Bringing the Right Clothes For an Outdoor Art Fair

 Always bring more clothes than you think you’ll need.
 It’s far better to take off layers than to suffer the discomforts of not having enough.

 I always bring a rain jacket/windcheater, and as the season changes, I’ll dress in layers.

 You get cold standing around all day and wearing comfortable shoes is essential

 In short, if you think you might need something, bring it along.

 The one thing I won’t wear is sunglasses.
 I’ll wear a peaked cap to stop me from squinting but never cover my eyes.
 That’s a sales NO-NO.

 Public liability Insurance for Art Fairs